Percutaneous tibial nerve stimulation: Procedure

 A patient sits comfortably with the treatment leg elevated.
 A fine needle electrode is inserted into the lower, inner aspect of the leg, slightly cephalad/rostral to the medial malleolus.
 As the goal is to send stimulation through the tibial nerve, it is important to have the needle electrode near (but not on) the tibial nerve.
 A surface electrode (grounding pad) is placed over the medial aspect of the calcaneus on the same leg.
 The needle electrode is then connected to an external pulse generator which delivers an adjustable electrical pulse that travels to the sacral plexus via the tibial nerve.
 Among other functions, the sacral nerve plexus regulates bladder and pelvic floor function.

 With correct placement of the needle electrode and level of electrical impulse, there is often an involuntary toe flex or fan, or an extension of the entire foot.
 However, for some patients, the correct placement and stimulation may only result in a mild sensation in the ankle area or across the sole of the foot.

 The treatment protocol requires once-a-week treatments for 12 weeks, 30 minutes per session.
 Many patients begin to see improvements by the 6th treatment.
-Patients who respond to treatment may require occasional treatments (about once every three weeks) to sustain improvements.
+Patients who respond to treatment may require occasional treatments (about once every three weeks or as needed) to sustain improvements.

 PTNS is a low-risk procedure.
 The most common side-effects with PTNS treatment are temporary and minor, resulting from the placement of the needle electrode.
 They include minor bleeding, mild pain and skin inflammation.

 Research and market approval

-The methodology was first invented by Dr. Marshall Stoller at UCSF Medical Center, San Francisco, and was first known as the SANS (Stoller Afferent Nerve Stimulator) protocol.
+The methodology was first invented by Marshall Stoller at UCSF Medical Center, San Francisco, and was first known as the SANS (Stoller Afferent Nerve Stimulator) protocol.

 In 2000, Stoller reported that 98 patients were treated with the SANS device with an approximate 80% success rate in treating urge incontinence syndrome, including urgency and frequency.
 In a corroborative multi-center study by Govier, et al., 71% of patients achieved success.
 Additionally, in a study by Shafik, et al., 78% of patients achieved a long-term improvement in faecal incontinence when treated with PTNS.

 Regulatory clearances were based on these data.
-A PTNS device received FDA-clearance for urinary urgency, urinary frequency and urge incontinence in 2000; in 2010, the clearance was updated to include Overactive Bladder (OAB).
+A PTNS device received FDA-clearance for urinary urgency, urinary frequency and urge incontinence in 2000; in 2010, the clearance was updated to include overactive bladder (OAB).
 A PTNS device received the CE mark for urinary urgency, urinary frequency and urge incontinence and fecal incontinence in 2005.